A Timeline of Vermeer's Life - 1641-1652

 MUSIC

-Lully made violinist at French court.
+Lully is appointed violinist at French court.

 Cardinal Mazarin calls a Venetian opera company to Paris.